 The concerns of FinTech regulators have focused on investment fraud, securities of cryptocurrencies, systemic risk regulation, central bank functions, money laundering, and taxation.
 In addition, regulators are concerned about the possibility of artificial intelligence (AI) making money through deception.
 However, just accepting laws is not enough to control FinTech.
 Regulators will need to be much more proactive at this point than ever before.

 New technologies help new players perform activities traditionally run only by strictly controlled institutions.
 Therefore, arrangements should be made to prevent migrating commercial activities from migrating between businesses seeking mild regulatory control.

 Regulators' Response to FinTech

 There are several financial ecosystems in the world, all with varying degrees of complexity and regulatory frameworks.
 Given this diversity, there will be no one-size-fits-all approach that will work in every country or satisfy all stakeholders in each state.
 Different regulatory agencies can also have different mentalities when it comes to innovation, and these mentalities will play a significant role in how they react to FinTech.
-Many regulatory agencies will remain part of technology and life.
+Nevertheless, many regulatory agencies will remain part of technology and life.
 If consumers use financial services in new and innovative ways, it is up to them to adjust and adapt to these new technologies.